Advice for British people living in Brazil, including information on health, education, benefits, residence requirements

 Foreigner Identity Card and Tax Payer Registry (CPF)

 This is the foreigner identity card, formerly known as Registro Nacional de Estrangeiros (RNE).
 Information about applying for a RNM can be found on the website of the Brazilian Federal Police.
 This document has the same validity as the national identity card (RG) issued for Brazilian nationals.

 The Cadastro de Pessoa Fisica (CPF) is the national individual taxpayer registration, issued for residents and non-residents who wish to have assets entitled to taxes in Brazil.
-If you are in the UK, you can apply for it through the Brazilian Consulate in London, otherwise you must contact Receita Federal (Brazilian Customs and Revenue).
+If you are in the UK, you can apply through the Brazilian Consulate in London, otherwise you must contact Receita Federal (Brazilian Customs and Revenue).